 Ms. Williams was re-elected to Alief ISD in 2011 and un-opposed for 2015, deciding that do more than talk-the-talk (as school board member), Ann has added another branch to her role in education; she is completing her 3rd year as public school 8th grade CTE teacher for Spring I.S.D.

 The Regional Vice Presidents shall be elected by the membership from their respective regions at the Annual Meeting.
-The five Regional Vice Presidents shall serve as chief elected officers of their respective regions and shall be responsible for facilitating regional workshops.
+The Regional Vice Presidents shall serve as chief elected officers of their respective regions and shall be responsible for facilitating regional workshops.

 Carl Sherman, Jr., DeSoto ISD